daomeow/travel-tracker/README.md

 * Username must end in one or two numbers (website locates traveler by their user ID)
 * Password: **travel2020**
 * The homepage displays the current traveler’s past, present, future and pending travel plans
-* Click Trip Request to `POST` a new trip, with all inputs filled in
+* Navigate to Trip Request to `POST`, a new trip, after all inputs are filled in
-* Travelers can calculate trip costs to submitting the form
+* Travelers can calculate trip costs prior to submitting their form
 ---
 ## Goals and Objectives